thatshawt/Machine-Learning-Stuff/README.md

 I made this to improve my software skills.

-The most active sub-projects are "Cpu" and "Evolutionary Assembly".
+The most active sub-projects are "Cpu" and "Evolutionary Assembly". yea so the cpu project is like a virtual machine thing i made to work with the evolution thing.

 # Building
 If you want to build this and try it out for yourself for some reason go ahead lol.